This is it: the ultimate showdown between two industry leading cap toe boots from two very different companies.

 Thursday Boots Pros

-- $150 less expensive; an undeniable advantage
+- $150 less expensive; an undeniable advantage.

-- Easier break in
+- Easy break in

 - Better shock absorption